Acceptance: agreement to the terms of an offer.

-Information accessibility: printed materials must be made available, upon request, in a format that is accessible to the person making the request, such as large print, Braille, or electronic files that can be read by screen reading technology.
+Information accessibility: printed materials must be made available, upon request, in a format that is accessible to the person making the request, such as large print, Braille, sign language interpretation, or electronic files that can be read by screen reading technology.

 Joint procurement: refers to more than one agency collaboratively going through a competitive procurement that addresses the needs of all of the agencies involved.

 Limited English Proficiency (LEP) persons: persons for whom English is not their primary language, with limited ability to speak, understand, read or write English.